dieterich-lab/DCC/README.rst

 ========================
 Step by step tutorial
 ========================
 In this tutorial, we use Westholm et al. data as an example.
-The data are paired end, stranded RiboMinus RNAseq data from Drosophila.melanogastor.
-You can download the data with accession number:
+The data are paired end, stranded RiboMinus RNAseq data from Drosophila.melanogaster, consisting of samples 3 developmental stages (1days, 4days and 20days) from heads.
+You can download the data as fastq files with NCBI SRA accession number: SRP001696.

 1. Map RNA-seq data with STAR (Dobin et al., 2013).
 Note that --alignSJoverhangMin and --chimJunctionOverhangMin should use the same value, to make the circRNA expression and linear gene expression level comparable.